 - Has unexplained bruises or injuries

 Key Facts and Statistics About Child Abuse

-- Nationwide, 4–8 children die every day in the US from abuse and neglect.
+- Nationwide, 4–8 children die every day in the US from neglect and abuse.

-- Children who die from abuse and neglect are overwhelmingly young; approximately one-half are less than a year old, and 75% are under 3 years of age.
+- Children who die from neglect and abuse are overwhelmingly young; approximately one-half are less than a year old, and 75% are under 3 years of age.

 - A call to a child protection hotline is the best predictor of a child’s potential risk of injury death before age 5.
-We all must report suspected abuse and neglect.
+We all must report suspected neglect and abuse.

 - A number of children who die were not known to child protective services but were seen by other professionals (e.g., health care), highlighting the importance of coordinated and multi-system efforts.